Build a customer service knowledge base your AI can use

 • Onboarding materials

-• Support ticket history (your most valuable source — it shows what customers actually ask)
+• Support ticket history (your most valuable source, because it shows what customers actually ask)

 • Training materials for new support hires